TobyGoodwin/bfilter/Journal.rst

 For 1, I'm pretty certain I actually broke some things last night: it's wrong to set ``end`` the moment we see eof, as we haven't processed the last line.
+However, I haven't yet managed to produce a test case that demonstrates a bug.
 I'm still vacillating between hack vs rewrite.

 Number 2 is a bit worrying.
 Oggie's only concession to non-ASCII seems to be that any character with the high-bit set is treated as a word